Siliana Gaspard: Who Is Shad Gaspard’s Wife?

 I always love finding photos when I thought I was In “ok” shape to realize that I should have given myself much more credit at the time. . .
 I know I’m supposed to write a long caption about being motivational etc., but my brain is shot, I am tired…. can you just like and comment on the photo??? ???????????????? . #motivationalquotes

-Siliana is a fitness model and athele.
+Siliana is a fitness model and athlete.
 She currently works as a certified trainer and nutritionist.
 She frequently posts uplifting and inspirational messages for her 30,000 Instagram followers.

 Siliana refers to herself as “a mom, a partner, a doggie mom and overall animal lover,” and she is very proud of her Bulgarian heritage.
 Throughout her life, she has lived in several countries, spending a good deal of time in France and learning a lot about the language and culture.

 “I competed for 6 years in the NPC bikini division, and was a sponsored athlete with Optimum Nutrition during that time as well.
 I was the consecutive 2x Miss Texas Bikini, along with winning the Overall bikini title at several other NPC competitions.
-I became a certified personal trainer and nutritionist during this time in order to be able to help people just like you,” she captioned an Instagram post back in January.
+I became a certified personal trainer and nutritionist during this time in order to be able to help people just like you,” she captioned an Instagram post in January.

 She has a very measured approach to dieting, which she discussed in a 2013 interview with Simply Shredded.

 “It is very simple and clean.
-I use the same philosophy as I do for working out – Just listen to your body.
+I use the same philosophy as I do for working out — Just listen to your body.
 If I am hungry, I eat, if I am not, I don’t, simple as that,” she said.

 She also detailed a sample exercise routine, which was a bit more intense.

 She Met Her Husband At A Bar & They Welcomed A Son In 2010